PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dequant-logistic predecessor, and following InstanceNorm-bias boundary before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal Swish-QDQ-island result characterization checkpoint

+`_optimize_transpose_swish_qdq_nhwc_islands()` returns the stable five-counter dictionary comprising rewritten Swish branches, removed pre-Transposes, propagated NHWC metadata, rewritten Concat axes, and removed post-Transposes.
+Its wrapper exposes optional spatial-stage/closure controls and has one model- only production call using the defaults `min_spatial_stage=160` and `require_concat_closure=False`; that result is currently discarded.

+Existing owner tests fix the exact five-key result, phase order, option forwarding, wrapper equivalence, indexed mutations, metadata propagation, and graph result.
+A strict expected-failure orchestration contract requires the direct result to be retained as `_terminal_swish_qdq_island_stats`.
+It fixes the captured `_terminal_dequant_logistic_mul_quantize_bridge_stats` predecessor and the following live-LayoutState InstanceNorm post-Transpose bias owner.

+At implementation, replace only the direct expression with an assignment.
+Do not change the wrapper or owner, default options, five-key schema, indexed phase order, graph mutation, tensor pruning, callback arguments, pass order, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- indexed quantized-logistic and Swish owners plus terminal orchestration, architecture, and pass-efficiency gate:
+  `375 passed, 1 xfailed in 18.56s`
+- branch-changed broad suite plus indexed logistic/Swish owners, terminal recovery/orchestration, architecture, and pass-efficiency coverage:
+  `1433 passed, 1 xfailed in 24.14s`

+The sole strict expected failure is the intentionally unimplemented terminal Swish-QDQ-island result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.